-One of the great aspects about Halloween cocktails is that you can have a lot of fun with the presentation.
-This is the occasion in which you can think of your cocktail garnishes just as you would your costume and there is virtually no limit to where your imagination can take you.
+One of the best parts about Halloween cocktails is that you can have a lot of fun with the presentation.
+You can be as creative with your cocktail garnishes as you are with your costume and there is virtually no limit to where your imagination can take you.

-The eyeball is a creepy organ and there is no time better than Halloween to bring them out.
-There are many ways to construct eyeballs to use for garnishes and which you choose is going to depend a lot on the style of drink you are serving.
+On its own, the eyeball is a little bit creepy and it makes a great Halloween garnish for a variety of drinks.
+There are many ways to construct edible eyeballs and which you choose is going to depend on the style of drink you're serving.

-One of my favorite eyeballs is in the picture and goes with the Mad Eye Martini, though it can compliment any number of light flavored or fruity drinks.
-This one is made with a lychee, a blueberry, and fruit preserves, which create the veins.
-It is a great... concept and the lychee is the perfect candidate for the casing because of its texture and membrane-like feel.
-A detailed tutorial can be found here: DIY Lychee Eyeball Garnish.
+One of the most gruesome is the lychee eyeball.
+It was designed for the mad eye martini, though it can complement any lightly flavored or fruity drink.
+This one is made with a lychee fruit, a blueberry, and fruit preserves, which create the bloody veins.
+It is a great concept and the lychee is the perfect candidate for the casing because of its texture and membrane-like feel.

-So the effect of your eyeball creations is not lost, don't drown them in the drink, but skewer the eyes and rest it on top of the glass.
-Another option is to use them as ice by adding them to a full tray of water and freezing overnight.
+So the effect of your eyeball creations is not lost, don't drown them in the drink.
+Instead, skewer the garnish and rest it on the rim.

-Take your pumpkin carving skills to a smaller medium by carving your garnish.
-This is a neat little trick that can go with almost any cocktail and is pictured here in this Jack O' Lantern made with (of all things) Jack Daniel's .
+Take your pumpkin carving skills to a smaller scale by carving your garnish.
+This is a neat little trick that can go with almost any cocktail.

-All you need is a knife or channel knife, a little patience, and some fruit to practice with.
-The orange is a perfect candidate because of its color and thick skin.
-The trick is to carve out the orange peel, leaving a thin layer of the white pith visible.
-The... second trick is to carefully peel the circle you cut from the fruit.
-Like I said, a little patience and practice and you have a great garnish.
+All you need is a paring or canelle (channel) knife and some fruit to practice with; the orange is a perfect candidate because of its color and thick skin.
+You'll start by carving into the orange peel, leaving a thin layer of the white pith visible.
+The real trick, however, is to carefully peel the circle you cut away from the fruit.
+With a little patience and practice, you'll have a great garnish.

-This is a clever and easy garnish that can be used in a multitude of drinks, especially those with a concentration of orange juice, like this Jack O'Lantern Cocktail.
-By having the orange colored drink as a base and serving it in a short, round glass the full effect of the pumpkin can be achieved.
+This is a clever and easy garnish that can be used in a multitude of drinks.
+It's particularly neat on top of drinks with a concentration of orange juice, like this jack o'lantern cocktail.
+By having the orange-colored drink as a base and serving it in a short, round glass you'll get the full pumpkin effect.

-Constructing this garnish is simple: Cut an orange wheel and a small lime peel.
-Twist the lime and poke it into the middle of the orange.
-This faux pumpkin cap will float on your drink and if you... add a straw to one side of the orange, the cocktail below easy to drink.
+Constructing this garnish is simple: Cut an orange wheel and a small piece of lime peel then poke the lime into the center of the orange.
+The faux pumpkin cap will float on your drink and you'll need to serve it with a straw.Continue to 5 of 12 below.

 Colored Sugar Rim